framptonjs/frampton.js/README.md

 ## Events vs Values

-Like Reactive Banana for Haskell, Frampton differentiates between a stream of events and a value that changes over time.
+Like Reactive Banana for Haskell, Frampton differentiates between a stream of events (EventStreams, duh) and a value that changes over time (Behaviors, ok, less obvious).
 Events are discrete and essentially stateless.
 The statelessness is not strictly enforced, but should be treated as such in client code.
 EventStreams model the discrete moments in time when an event occurs as an array of one value [a].
-However, a time-varying value is modeled as a function of time t -> a, current time produces current value.
+However, a time-varying value is modeled as a function of time t -> a, a Behavior, current time produces current value.
 In implementation current time is implicit and value will always produce the current value.

 ### EventStreams